kinojms/Lasallian-EduConnect-Hub/README.md

 Introduction

-- Lasallian EduConnect Pub provides students with a place to ask their peers for advice and assistance on a range of academic issues.
+- Lasallian EduConnect Hub provides students with a place to ask their peers for advice and assistance on a range of academic issues.
 Students can exchange tips on how to handle the coursework, make appropriate schedules, and navigate campus life in this forum.

 Setting up the app: